RocketChat/docs-old/contributing/documentation/missing-and-outdated-list/README.md

 Missing meteor Oauth section.

-## Adding Custom Sounds

-Create a guide on how to add custom sounds to Rocket.Chat.

 ## Auto Translation

 Create a guide on how to set up auto translation and use it.